FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 The architecture defining SchNet models is depicted in the figure below which was taken from the SchNet paper:

 ![Screenshot](readme_images/SchNet_architecture.png)

+Lets begin by talking about the different components of this architecture.

+- **Embedding:** In the simplest description, an atom can be identified by its atomic number *Z*.
+While *Z* is just a single integer, it correlates with a wealth of chemical properties, such as valence electron count, electronegativity, typical bonding patterns, and orbital hybridization, arising from quantum mechanics and periodic trends.
+To represent this rich information in a way a neural network can use, each atom type *Z* is mapped to a vector, called an embedding.
+These vectors are initially assigned random values and are optimized during training so the network can learn a representation that captures the relevant chemical behavior for the dataset at hand.

+- **Atom-wise Layer:** A linear layer $x^{l+1}_i = W^{l} x^{l}_i + b^l$, where the weights $W^{l}$ and biases $b^l$ are shared across all atoms in layer l.
+This weight sharing preserves permutation invariance and allows the model to scale to molecules of different sizes.

+- **Shifted Softplus:** The activation function $\text{ssp}(x) = \ln(0.5 e^x + 0.5)$ introduces non-linearity into the network.
+Its smoothness and non-zero gradient at $x = 0$ make it a common choice in atomistic neural networks.

 # Unfinished Thoughts on Change of Units